 Hanging Methods and Placement

-Proper hanging ensures chickens can interact with loofahs safely while maximizing entertainment value.
-Here are the most effective hanging techniques:
+Proper hanging ensures chickens can interact with loofahs safely while maximizing entertainment value:

 - Hang loofahs where they'll catch natural light, making them more visible and attractive